 What's the difference between Cobalt and HackerOne?

 Both are PTaaS/assessment platforms.
-Cobalt is more self-serve with explicit credit pricing (~$1,800/credit).
+Cobalt is more self-serve with a published credit model (estimated ~$1,800/credit from buyer-marketplace data; Cobalt itself does not publish prices).
 HackerOne has a larger hacker community and stronger bug bounty platform alongside its assessment products.
 Cobalt is cheaper for one-off testing.
 HackerOne is better if you want to run a concurrent bug bounty program.
 Both have similar SOC 2 / ISO 27001 attestation depth.

 More detail →